-Veterinary Vacancies; Locum & Permanent Jobs across the UK Carlton Professional Recruitment: The Veterinary Specialists!
+Veterinary Jobs; Locum & Permanent Positions across the UK Carlton Professional Recruitment: The Veterinary Specialists!

 Carlton Professional Recruitment was established in 1998 by a practicing veterinary surgeon who saw an opportunity to develop the sort of locum agency he wanted to utilise.
 The company was developed by bringing on board an experienced team of recruitment professionals.
 Drawing on both of these areas of expertise to focus on specialist recruitment to the veterinary profession.
 The company has grown from strength to strength and covers all areas of both veterinary practice and associated industry.
 We provide permanent and locum opportunities for locum vets and nurses, and offer a customised recruitment service for practices looking to expand their teams.